locka99/cpp-to-rust-book/compiling_and_linking/index.md

 When you invoke "make", the software will check all the dependencies of your target, looking at their filestamps and determine which rules need to be invoked and which order to rebuild your code.

 Rust makes things a lot easier – there is no makefile!
+The source code is the makefile.
+Each file says what other files it uses via depencies on other crates, and on other modules.

 Consider this main.rs for a pacman game:

 ```rust
 mod pacman;